xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-DDPM.md

 ## The noise-to-image reconstruction

 Recall our goal is to generate an image from an unknown probability distribution $p_{\theta}$, where $\theta$ represents the parameter that we wanted to learn.
-When dealing with this problem, a typical approach is to do maximum likelihood estimation:
+When dealing with this problem, a typical approach is to do a maximum likelihood estimation:

 $$
 \max_{\theta} \log p_{\theta}(x_0)
 $$

-Where we try finding a parameter $\theta$ that maximizes the probability of the model seeing the data from training set.
+We will a parameter $\theta$ that maximizes the probability of the model seeing the data from training set.
 In practice, we usually minimize the negative log likelihood:

 $$
 -\log p_{\theta}(x_0)